StanMDev/pdsnd_github/README.md

 Bikeshare data analysis

 ### Description
-Describe what your project is about and what it does
+This project is to learn data manipulation and analysis with python.
+It is part of a course at Udacity.

 ### Files used
 Include the files used